dandeliion-team/dandeliion-client/docs/index.rst

 DandeLiion Client documentation
 ===============================

-The DandeLiion client provides a PyBaMM-like python interface to run on a local or remote DandeLiion server instance.
+The DandeLiion client provides a PyBaMM-like python interface to run on local or remote DandeLiion server instances.

 Installation
 ============